Safeguarding Policy

 Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
 Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
 It also has a form through which a safe time from the team for a call can be booked.

-Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available at:
+Additional advice on identifying children / young adults who are affected by domestic abuse and how they can be helped is available at:

 The school website provides contacts to local domestic abuse services such as National Domestic Violence Helpline: 0808 2000247, Poole Domestic Abuse Outreach: 01202 710777.